Live Well Cheshire East home page

-A person’s ability to make a decision may vary depending on the decision.
-For example, they may be able to decide what clothes to wear but be unable to make decisions on where to live.
-In any circumstances, the young person should be involved and consulted as much as possible.
+Your ability to make a decision may vary depending on the decision.
+For example, you may be able to decide what clothes to wear but be unable to make decisions on where to live.
+In all circumstances, you should be involved and consulted as much as possible.

 How parents are involved in making decisions about their child’s future